About the School Program

 - Victoria School District 61 - Esquimalt High School

-Box Sets I and II were donated to the following school districts:
+Box Sets I, II and III were donated to the following school districts:

-- Commission scolaire francophone de la Colombie britannique - École au Coeur-de-l'île, Comox
+- Conseil scolaire francophone de la Colombie britannique - École au Coeur-de-l'île, Comox

 - Comox Valley School District 71